How much do sessions cost?

 I feel anxious about seeking therapy.
 Is that normal?

 Many people feel anxious about making contact with a therapist.
 This may be because they have never had therapy before and do not know what to expect.
 It may also be because they want to talk about problems that they have not discussed with anyone else.
 This can create feelings of embarrassment, shame, guilt or stress.
 I understand these feelings.
-I have experienced them too.
-I know that your experience will be different from mine.
 We will work together and I will help you to find a way for you to express what is troubling you and will work at a pace which fits with your needs.

 I think my partner / family member / friend needs therapy.
 Can I make an appointment for them?